-Businesses can’t get it right every time and returns are just part of business.
-However, without a physical retail store and little customer interaction, it can often be an expensive and time consuming task for a consumer to arrange returns if a product is not as expected.
+Businesses can’t get it right every time and returns are just part of the business.
+However, without a physical retail store and little customer interaction, it can often be an expensive and time-consuming task for a consumer to arrange returns if a product is not as expected.

 In some exceptions, when you’re buying something online from a business you’re not familiar with, you’re taking a leap of faith.
 Again, without human interaction, a customer cannot be certain of who they are dealing with and whether they are a legitimate business.